By Liz Berg,

 Several organizations petitioned the FWS to study monarch butterfly population status and make a decision whether to list them under the Endangered Species Act.
 The monarch butterfly will remain a candidate species for listing until a decision is made.
 In the meantime, the FWS is working with diverse partners on monarch butterfly conservation, including a new partnership with non-federal landowners of energy and transportation rights-of-way, which includes land used for power lines and highways.

 In April, the FWS announced the opening of a public comment period on the proposed Monarch Butterfly Candidate Conservation Agreement with Assurances (CCAA).
 This agreement allows non-federal landowners of energy and transportation rights-of-way with assurances when they voluntarily provide habitat for the monarch butterfly.
 For example, the FWS would provide assurances through a permit authorizing incidental take of monarch butterfly that is covered under the CCAA.
 Take includes harming, harassing or killing a listed species and is prohibited under the Endangered Species Act unless a permit is issued.
 If the FWS moves forward with the proposed Monarch Butterfly CCAA, it would be one of the largest voluntary conservation efforts of its kind, translating to over 2.5 million acres of monarch habitat.
-More than 30 partners have already committed to the agreement, which would translate to over 2.5 million acres of monarch habitat.

 My work on monarchs as a liaison between FWS and Congress